I liked it so much, I had to share it with you!

 Joy is the engine of growth.
 Exploit the liberty in casting your work as beautiful experiments, iterations, attempts, trials, and errors.
 Take the long view and allow yourself the fun of failure every day.

 Don't be afraid to try new things.
-Every failure is a learning experience.
+Every failure is a learning experience.#9.
+Begin anywhere.

 John Cage tells us that not knowing where to begin is a common form of paralysis.
 His advice: begin anywhere.
 There is no time like right now (literally).